evshary/cheat-sheet/Python/develop_env.md

   - `python3 -m pip install <your_package>`
   - installed in `~/.local/lib/<python_version>/site-packages`
   - Note: if you use `apt install python-<packag>`, the path will be `/usr/lib/<python_version>/dist-packages`.
 (Not suggested)
+  - The difference between site-packages and dist-packages:
+    * site-packages: install from pip
+    * dist-packages: install from apt
 * Show packages detail
   - `python3 -m pip show <your_package>`
 * Show all installed packages